luiscovar/vim-stuff/README.md

-Install Vundle and run the isntall script in YCM for autocompletion
+Install Vundle and run the install script in YCM for autocompletion